 What is copyright?

-In many countries, when a person creates an original work that is fixed in a physical medium, they automatically own copyright to the work.
+In many countries, when a person creates an original piece of work that is fixed in a physical medium, they automatically own the copyright to the work.
 As the copyright owner, they have the exclusive right to use the work.
-Most of the time, only the copyright owner can say whether someone else has permissions to use the work.Which types of work are subject to copyright?
+Most of the time, only the copyright owner can say whether someone else has permission to use the work.Which types of work are subject to copyright?

 - Sound recordings and musical compositions